 That said, if you need to have better features, upgraded cameras for social media, higher resolutions and faster processors, then you'll probably prefer a later generation like the iPhone XR or iPhone SE (2020).
 To get a better sense of how the iPhone 8 stacks up in the smartphone market, we're going to look at the main differences between an iPhone 8 and a more modern iPhone, like the iPhone 12.

-The iPhone 8 has a 4.7" Retina HD LCD screen, which is ultimately a much smaller screen with older technology than the 6.1" Super Retina XDR OLED display screen that you will see in newer iPhones—like the iPhone 12.
+The iPhone 8 has a 4.7" Retina HD LCD screen, which is ultimately a much smaller screen with older technology than the 6.1" Super Retina XDR OLED display screen that you will find on the iPhone 12.

 But if you’re not especially picky, you may not even notice this difference.
 Or, you may actually prefer the more neutral colors that LCD screens have.
-In my personal experience, the more neutral colors of LCD screens feel slightly easier on my eyes.
+In our opinion, the more neutral colors of LCD screens feel slightly easier on the eyes.
 And even though LCD may be a slightly older technology, it still results in a really sharp display, especially one that's more than a full 1" smaller measured diagonally.

-But if you’re a light/medium smartphone user, or spend most of your days in the vicinity of a smartphone charger, the extra battery life of newer iPhones may not be super appealing to you.
-Or, you may be thinking about settling for the iPhone 8 Plus, which has comparable battery life to the latest iPhone models, offering up to 21 hours of talk time, 14 hours of wireless video playback and 60 hours of audio playback.
+If you’re a light/medium smartphone user, or spend most of your days in the vicinity of a smartphone charger, the extra battery life of newer iPhones may not be super appealing to you.
+Or, you may be thinking about settling for the iPhone 8 Plus, which has a much more comparable battery life to the latest iPhone models, offering up to 21 hours of talk time, 14 hours of wireless video playback and 60 hours of audio playback.